 By understanding exactly what your customers like and dislike about your product or service, you can begin to make improvements to better meet the needs of your customers — and attract new customers.
 You can also use the positive feedback as testimonials on your homepage or sales pages and on social media, paid ads, or even to help boost your SEO.

-Here are a couple of examples of automated feedback surveys you can create in Ontraport:
+Here are two examples of automated feedback surveys you can create in Ontraport or your marketing automation platform:

 - Service call feedback: Rather than calling clients for feedback a few days after a service call, add them to an automated funnel to handle the process for you.
 After the call, simply update your CRM with any necessary information and mark your service call task “complete” to trigger an automated email to your clients.